arafatm/arafatm.github.io/_articles/philosophy/tim-minchin-9-life-lessons.md

 However I’m no nihilist.
 I’m not even a cynic.
 I am actually rather romantic and here’s my idea of romance: you will soon be dead.
 Life will sometimes seem long and tough and God it’s tiring.
 And you will sometimes be happy and sometimes sad and then you’ll be old and then you’ll be dead.

 There is only one sensible thing to do with this empty existence and that is fill it.
-Not fillet.
+Not fillet.  **Fill it**.
-Fill it.

-And in my opinion, until I change it, life is best filled by learning as much as you can about as much as you can.
+And in my opinion, until I change it, **life is best filled by learning as much as you can about as much as you can.
 Taking pride in whatever you’re doing.

-Having compassion, sharing ideas, running, being enthusiastic and then there’s love and travel and wine and sex and art and kids and giving and mountain climbing, but you know all that stuff already.
+Having compassion, sharing ideas, running, being enthusiastic** and then there’s love and travel and wine and sex and art and kids and giving and mountain climbing, but you know all that stuff already.

 It’s an incredibly exciting thing this one meaningless life of yours.
 Good luck and thank you for indulging me.